 - 6.2.6 Where appropriate, authorized insurers may consider the need for suitable models to facilitate risk quantification and assessment of risk and capital adequacy.
-The outputs from the risk identification exercise should guide which material risks should be modeled, and inform any risk interdependencies. - 6.2.7 Use of models in ERM does not necessarily refers to models used to determine capital requirements.
-For example, credit risk models can be used to monitor and manage credit risk as well as contribute to the determination of the Pillar 2 Capital amount. - 6.2.8 Where a model is used in ERM, an authorized insurer should give consideration to the following factors: - (a) the complexity of the model, which should be commensurate with the nature, scale and complexity of risks taken; - (b) the expertise required in complex modelling activities;
+The outputs from the risk identification exercise should guide which material risks should be modeled, and inform any risk interdependencies. - 6.2.7 Where a model is used in ERM, an authorized insurer should give consideration to the following factors: - (a) the complexity of the model, which should be commensurate with the nature, scale and complexity of risks taken; - (b) the expertise required in complex modelling activities; - (c) the basis for measuring risks in normal and severe adverse circumstances; and - (d) the regulatory capital requirements and Target Capital associated with each material risk and the capital planning period. - 6.2.8 The scope, usage and limitations of models and the associated risks of using model outputs should be well understood and acknowledged by all users of the models and model outputs, particularly the Board and senior management. - 6.2.9 The risk and capital management models used should be consistently embedded in key business decision-making and risk management processes of the business.
+Key processes where models could be consistently embedded may include risk appetite monitoring, product development, investment, reinsurance, operational risk management, and key performance indicators for senior management.

-- (c) the basis for measuring risks in normal and severe adverse circumstances; and - (d) the regulatory capital requirements and Pillar 2 Capital amount associated with each material risk and the capital planning period. - 6.2.9 The scope, usage and limitations of models and the associated risks of using model outputs should be well understood and acknowledged by all users of the models and model outputs, particularly the Board and senior management. - 6.2.10 The risk and capital management models used should be consistently embedded in key business decision-making and risk management processes of the business.
-Key processes where models could be consistently embedded may include risk appetite monitoring, product development, investment, reinsurance, operational risk management, and key performance indicators for senior management. - 6.2.11 To ensure the models meet the intended purpose and to minimize model risks, all models used as part of an authorized insurer's risk and capital management processes should be subject to regular review and ongoing validation such as back-testing.
-Independent review and validation is encouraged to ensure objectivity.
+6.2.10 To ensure the models meet the intended purpose and to minimize model risks, all models used as part of an authorized insurer's risk and capital management processes should be subject to regular review and ongoing validation such as back-testing.
+Independent review and validation is encouraged to ensure objectivity.10